AllTheBacteria/AllTheBacteria/docs/whatsgnu-panallelome.rst

 -----------------

 Your input must be a protein FASTA (``.faa``) file.
-If your genome has not yet been annotated with Bakta, see the :doc:`bakta` documentation.
+If your genome has not yet been annotated with Bakta, see the :doc:`annotation` documentation.

 Basic query (GNU scores only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^